Skip to navigation Skip to content

 Family home and relocation requirements

-To be eligible for TAP the student must have moved away from the family home, and the family home must be located in an area that is:
+To be eligible for the TAP the student must have moved away from the family home, and the family home must be located in an area that is:

 • inner regional